DIPlib/diplib/dipimage/user_manual/07_functions.md

 way with any of the other parameters.
 The same is true for the `'colormap'` parameter.

+Note that this function applies only to figure windows created by `dipshow`.

 Figure Window Support: `diptruesize` {#sec:function_diptruesize}
 ------------------------------------